-The EPH Conference was attended by 2,500 delegates from over 80 countries worldwide.
+The EPH Conference was attended by a record number of over 2,500 delegates attending from over 80 countries worldwide.

 The SHARP Joint Action lunch symposium, “SHARP Joint Action – strengthening capacity in preparing for the unexpected”, at the European Public Health Conference (EPHC) in Berlin on the 11 November 2022 presented the latest results of three work packages aligning with the new legislative framework for EU Health Security.